mbalabanov/CF-CR12-MarinBalabanov/README.md

 ## Description
 This is a __WordPress theme__ for a travel agency as an exercise for CodeFactory.
 The underlying structure is based on the model theme available on https://underscore.me You can find a working example of this theme here: http://ptstest.com/cr12/

+Please find a short video presenting the WP template here: https://youtu.be/mybtWM68FyY

 The design is based on the requirements defined by CodeFactory in Code Review 12.
 The initial design was created using __Bootstrap__ and can be found here as flat HTML https://github.com/mbalabanov/CF-CR12-MarinBalabanov/tree/main/boostrap-model

 <kbd>![Screenshot](screenshot.png)</kbd>